NunoMBatista/QUAK-Quadratic-Unconstrained-Alignment-of-Knowledge/README.md

-# Hybrid GNN-QUBO for Knowledge Graph Alignment
+# QUAK: Solving Knowledge Graph Alignment using Quantum Annealers

-### Project Proposal

 #### Objective:

-Design a hybrid pipeline that aligns two Knowledge Graphs (KGs) by framing the task as a global combinatorial optimization problem, which is solvable on a quantum annealer through the QUBO framework.
+Design a hybrid pipeline that aligns two Knowledge Graphs (KGs) by framing the difficult / ambiguous portions of the task as a global combinatorial optimization problem solvable on a quantum annealer through the QUBO framework.
+In practice, the system re-ranks or disambiguates candidate alignments that a classical algorithm proposes.
+However, for compact, handmade graphs we can just let the QUBO solve the entire alignment end-to-end.

 #### Problem:

 Aligning KGs is difficult.
+(FACT!)

 Current GNN methods:

-- Require a large set of pre-aligned "seed" entities for supervised training (they are data-hungry).
+- Can become ambiguous when multiple entities share very similar embeddings.
-- Rely on a greedy nearest-neighbor search for alignment, which is fast but not guaranteed to find the best global solution and can get stuck in a local optimum.
+- Still rely on a greedy nearest-neighbor search for alignment, which is fast but not guaranteed to find the best global solution and can get stuck in a local optimum.
+- Sometimes, they use LLMs as re-rankers, but solving problems with LLMs is boring.

 #### Our Hypothesis: